ethereum/ethereum-org-website/src/content/developers/docs/scaling/zk-rollups/index.md

 Looking for a more beginner-friendly resource?
 See our [introduction to layer 2](/layer-2/).

-You should also be familiar with ZKP technology.
-See our [primer on zero-knowledge proofs](/zero-knowledge-proofs/).
+You should also be familiar with zero-knowledge proofs.
+See our [introduction to zero-knowledge proofs](/zero-knowledge-proofs/).

 ## Zero-knowledge rollups {#zk-rollups}